Thursday, January 14, 2016

 Messrs Geyer; Hall; G. Hayes; L. Hayes; W. Hayes; Hersam; Jones; Muttart; Peacock; Pike; Pinkham; Putnam; Scott; Shorey; Tarbell; and Tuck

-If you have stories to share of any of the students mentioned above, please leave a comment or contact me directly.
+If you have stories to share of any of the students mentioned above, please leave a comment for the benefit of fellow researchers.